 Concrete Floor Paint

-But never fear -- that’s why they make concrete floor paint!
+But never fear -- just go out and get yourself some concrete floor paint!
 This is a product that can take an icy, impersonal room and transform it into hip, happy place to be.
 Interested in learning more?
 I thought so!

-Well, it’s a very specific type of paint that’s made to adhere to concrete while providing a durable, long-lasting finish.
-The best option for a high-foot traffic concrete floor would be an epoxy-based paint that’s been specially formulated to work with concrete.
+Concrete floor paint (you might hear it called "cement paint") is a very specific type of paint made to adhere to concrete while providing a durable, long-lasting finish.
+The ideal option for a high-foot-traffic concrete floor would be an epoxy-based paint that’s been specially formulated to work with concrete.
 Water-based versions and oil-based versions are available, but epoxy is the strongest and therefore, your best bet.

 What Can You Do With Concrete Floor Paint?